 In a previous section we mentioned that some pdfTEX primitives were removed and others promoted to core LuaTEX primitives.
 That is only part of the story.
 In order to separate the backend specific primitives in de code these commands are now replaced by only a few.
 In traditional TEX we only had the dvi backend but now we have two: dvi and pdf.
-Additional functionality is implemented as 'extensions' in TEXspeak.
-By separating more strickly we are able to keep the core (fontend) clean and stable.
+Additional functionality is implemented as 'extensions' in TEX speak.
+By separating more strickly we are able to keep the core (fontend) clean and stable and isolate these extensions.
 If for some reason an extra backend option is needed, it can be implemented without touching the core.
-The three pdf backend related primitives are
+The three pdf backend related primitives are: